MhmRhm/asio-recipes/README.md

    terminal, then run your executable from that terminal session.

 3. **Use the Qt deployment tool (Windows):**
-   Run the *windeployqt* tool located at `C:\Qt\6.9.3\msvc2022_arm64\bin\windeployqt6.exe` and provide the path to your executable.
+   Run the *windeployqt* tool located at for example `C:\Qt\6.9.3\msvc2022_arm64\bin\windeployqt6.exe` and provide it with the path to your executable.
 This will copy the required Qt libraries next to your binary.

 If you’re using Qt Creator, the IDE automatically configures the necessary environment variables, so no manual setup is needed.